 Bits 0 through 7 of byte 4 contain a Video Identification Code (VIC).
 In most cases, the Video Format can be uniquely determined from the Video Format Timing itself.
-However, if the Source is sending one of the Video Formats defined in this document, then it shall set this field to the proper code.
-If a Video Format not listed in CEA-861 is sent, then the Video Identification Code shall be set to 0.
-If a modified10 version of a Video Format listed in CEA-861 is sent (e.g., modified for some 3D modes or YC_BC_R 4:2:0), then the Video Identification Code shall be set in accordance with the IDO's specification.
-If this field is used and if it is inconsistent with the Video Format being received, then it shall be ignored by the Sink.
-If the Picture Aspect Ratio implied by this field does not agree with the Picture Aspect Ratio communicated in Data Byte 2, then the Picture Aspect Ratio communicated in Data Byte 2 shall be ignored.
-The codes
+However, if the Source is sending one of the Video Formats defined in CTA-861, then it shall set this field to the proper code.
+If a Video Format not listed in CTA-861 is sent, then the Video Identification Code shall be set to 0.
+If a modified 10 version of a Video Format listed in CTA-861 is sent (e.g., modified for some 3D modes or YC ${\rm B}$ CR 4:2:0), then the Video Identification Code shall be set in accordance with the IDO's specification.
+If this field is used and if